 National Science Foundation’s Graduate Research Fellowship Program

 The program recognizes and supports outstanding graduate students in NSF-supported science, technology, engineering, and mathematics disciplines who are pursuing research-based master's and doctoral degrees in the U.S. and abroad.
 The NSF welcomes applications from all qualified students and strongly encourages under-represented populations, including women, under-represented racial and ethnic minorities, and persons with disabilities, to apply for this fellowship.
 Fellows benefit from a three-year annual stipend of $30,000 along with a $10,500 cost of education allowance for tuition and fees, a one-time $1,000 international travel allowance and the freedom to conduct their own research at any accredited U.S., or foreign institution of graduate education they choose.
-Deadline: November14 – 18, 2011.
+Deadline: November 4 – 8, 2013 (depending on discipline).

 National Institute of Health Grants and Fellowships

 A list of funding from fellowships to federal grants on various topics of health.
-May require applicant to go through Grant.gov and their institution.
+May require applicant to go through Grants.gov and their institution.

 NOAA-NERR Fellowships (National Estuarine Research Reserve System)

 The National Estuarine Research Reserve System’s Graduate Research Fellowship provides master’s degree students and Ph.D. candidates with an opportunity to conduct research of local and national significance that focuses on enhancing coastal zone management.
 Fellows conduct their research within a National Estuarine Research Reserve and gain hands-on experience by participating in their host reserve's research and monitoring programs.
 Fellows receive a stipend of $20,000 per year.
 Apply through Grants.gov through the institution.